alex-scare/image-grid-view/README.md

 from the package authors, and more.

 ## Roadmap
-- Make fullscreen view optionable
-- Add several style customization parameters
-- Add several logic parameters (onImageTap etc.)
 - Try to remove dependencies
 - Add feature to use asset images
+- Add more image position presets
+- Add recognizing image orientation